prafra/jupyter-book-TAILOR-D3.2/_sources/main/Ethical_Legal_Framework/Prohibited_AI.md

 - systems that create or expand *facial recognition databases* through the untargeted scraping of facial images from the internet or CCTV footage;
 - systems to *infer emotions* of a natural person in the areas of workplace and education institutions, unless these systems are used for medical or safety reasons;
 - *biometric categorisation systems* that categorize individually natural persons based on their biometric data to deduce or infer their race, political opinions, trade union membership, religious or philosophical beliefs, sex life or sexual orientation, except lawfully acquired biometric datasets in the area of law enforcement;
-- \label{par:real-time} *"real-time" remote biometric identification systems in publicly accessible spaces* for the purposes of law enforcement, unless and in so far as such use is strictly necessary for one of the following objectives:
+- (par:real-time)=*"real-time" remote biometric identification systems in publicly accessible spaces* for the purposes of law enforcement, unless and in so far as such use is strictly necessary for one of the following objectives:
   - the targeted search for specific victims of abduction, trafficking in human beings or sexual exploitation of human beings, as well as the search for missing persons;
   - the prevention of a specific, substantial, and imminent threat to the life or physical safety of natural persons or a genuine and present or genuine and foreseeable threat of a terrorist attack;
   - the localization or identification of a person suspected of having committed a criminal offence, for the purpose of conducting a criminal investigation or prosecution or executing a criminal penalty for offences referred to in Annex II of the EU AI Act and punishable in the Member State concerned by a custodial sentence or a detention order for a maximum period of at least four years.